tompston/time-series-db-benchmark/README.md

 ## Results

-#### Go benchmarks

-The result of manually running `EXPLAIN ANALYZE` on the queries is is in the `read_test.txt` file.
+> The result of manually running `EXPLAIN ANALYZE` on the queries is is in the `read_test.txt` file.

-Notes:

-- the default value of chunck compression in timescale is changed to one which gives better compression
-- mongodb does not use the time series collections because they can't be queried by a single row at a time
-- the empty benchmark lines are omitted.
-- The mysql version uses a field called `resolution` instead of `interval` because `interval` is a reserved keyword in mysql.

 ```bash
  go $ go test -benchmem -run=^$ -bench ^BenchmarkTimeseries$ timeseries-benchmark -v -count=1 -timeout=0